zephyrproject-rtos/zephyr/doc/security/security-overview.rst

 -  **Execution Protection** including thread separation, stack and memory protection is currently available in the upstream Zephyr RTOS starting with version 1.9.0 (stack protection).
-Memory protection and thread separation was added in version 1.10.0 for X86.
+Memory protection and thread separation was added in version 1.10.0 for X86 and in version 1.11.0 for ARM and ARC.
-   ARM and ARC support is targeted for version 1.11.0.

 These topics are discussed in more detail in the following subsections.